Healing Binge Eating with Internal Family Systems (IFS) Therapy

 Internal Family Systems (IFS) therapy was developed by Dr. Richard Schwartz.
 This model of therapy is based on the idea that our mind is made up of multiple "parts," each with its own perspective, feelings, and desires.
 At the center of these parts is the Self, which is a calm, compassionate, and wise core that can lead to healing.

-Firefighters: Protective parts that are reactive as they act impulsively often to distract from emotional pain
+Firefighters: Protective parts that are reactive, acting impulsively to distract from emotional pain.

 IFS and Binge Eating